Mwaura - Leraar in Kenia

 THE MYSTERY REVEALED

-It was not later than 1990 when this man made a call at Tewa Primary School where I was teaching in those days.
+Some time later this man made a call at Tewa Primary School where I was teaching in those days.
 Asked what he was here for he said that it was just a courtesy call but his concern was beyond that.
 Some few days later we saw the mzungu on a tractor full of timbers for desks, chairs and teachers’ tables.
 We also received several boxes full of textbooks.
 This made us realize the man as a friend in deed not in need.
 Thinking that it was only our school in his favour, we later discovered many schools in poor areas had caught his eyes.
 Some years later the same man made my countryside shine.
 From the youngest to the oldest had a reason to smile.
 They were all clothed and provided with household utensils.
 Whenever I pass the shamba of the Kimani family and see that big container from Holland placed just beside the house I remember that week which was full of laughter and joy.
 It is a miracle.
 Who has performed like this man?

 A NEW PERSPECTIVE

 This white man from ‘s-Gravenzande, a village in Holland, is by no doubt a teacher.
-He teaches English at a secondary school in Vlaardingen.
+He was teaching English at a secondary school in Vlaardingen.
 The way he is performing by building permanent schools, providing desks, chairs, tables, shelves, cupboards, putting up toilets and providing books is special.
 Moreover he is bringing family members, sponsors and even students from Holland to Mpeketoni.
 This man is undoubtedly student orientated.
-Out of the 30 primary schools in our division this man has built 22 permanent blocks.
+Out of the 30 primary schools in our division this man has built dozens of permanent blocks.
 Nobody has done more than this There is something unique in his approach.
 His areas of interest, activities and visits are limited to those which can only be described as hardship areas of poverty.
 These areas are neglected and totally forgotten.
 Now the inhabitants of these areas cannot stop jubilating, singing in joy, jumping up and down and calling out his name whenever they see the white man pass by.